sminatos/FDModBiotCyl.jl/samples/README.md

-# Manual (/samples)
+# /samples
-This manual explains sample files in `/samples`.
+This file explains sample files in `/samples`.
 They solve Biot poroelastic equations using the finite-difference method in the cylindrical coordinate system with azimuthal symmetry.
 The solid phase assumes isotropic elasticity.
 Please note that the sample files will use additional packages for visualization.

+- [/samples/homogeneous_Elastic.jl](/samples/homogeneous_Elastic.jl) simulates elastic wavefield in a homogeneous medium due to a point source.

+- [/samples/homogeneous_PoroElastic.jl](/samples/homogeneous_PoroElastic.jl) simulates poroelastic wavefield in a homogeneous medium due to a point source.

 ## Structure of the sample files
-The sample files in `/samples` contain several sample codes for FDTD simulation.
-They all have the following structure.
+The sample files have the following structure.
 You can change values according to your simulation configuration.

 1. Setting `dt`, `T`, and PML thicknesses (`LPML_r` and `LPML_z`)
 2. Creating a model (material parameter distribution)